ponylang/library-documentation-action/README.md

 # library-documentation-action

 A GitHub Action that generates documentation for a Pony library and updates that documentation on GitHub pages.
-The library in question must have a Makefile with a target `docs` that can be used to generate the documentation.
+The library in question must have a Makefile with a target `docs` that can be used to generate the documentation that can be feed to `mkdocs`.

+Generated docs are uploaded to the branch `generated-documentation` in the repo that this action is installed.
+Once you have run the action for the first time, you can turn on GitHub Pages for your repository with `generated-documentation` as the branch to build from.
+After turning on GitHub pages, your new documentation site should be available within a couple minutes.

+You need to supply the url of your site to the action in the `site_url` option.
+For GitHub pages, that domain will be `https://USER_OR_ORG_NAME.github.io/REPOSITORY_NAME/`.

 ## Example workflow